 - Highly advanced technology is backing ClearCorrect, which allows the dentist to fabricate aligners, create a simulation of the teeth movement, track the movement of the teeth with precision, etc.

-The dentist will understand your candidacy for ClearCorrect by running a few tests, scanning the teeth, and taking x-rays.
-Depending on your candidacy, we will proceed with the treatment.
+The dentist will assess your candidacy for ClearCorrect by running a few tests, scanning the teeth, and taking X-rays.
+Once your candidacy is confirmed, we will proceed with the treatment.
 The teeth will be scanned digitally to create a 3D digital impression, which will be used as a reference for fabricating the aligners.
-Multiple sets of aligners will be fabricated for the entire duration of the treatment, which enable the teeth to be aligned to their orthodontically right positions.
+Multiple sets of aligners will be fabricated for the entire duration of the treatment, which will enable the teeth to be aligned to their orthodontically right positions.